monero-ecosystem/monerobox/README.md

 ## Features

 * Plug-and-play by utilizing zero-configuration network, user don't need to SSH or anything, just plug the ethernet cable and power cable
-* Auto update new monero cli tools and web UI from an apt repository
+* Monero daemon and web UI are running in docker containers and auto updated via docker hub
 * Web-based monitoring UI
 * Web-based management UI for monero daemon